vitroid/GenIce/README.md

 | pip name   | GenIce usage    | Description  |requirements |
 |------------|-----------------|--------------|-------------|
 |[`genice-cif`](https://github.com/vitroid/genice-cif)| `genice cif[ITT.cif]`<br /> `genice zeolite[ITT]`| Read a local CIF file as an ice structure.<br />Read a structure from Zeolite DB. | `cif2ice` |

+# Changes from GenIce1

+## New algorithm to make a structure obeying the ice rules in Stage 3

+- We have devised a completely new algorithm for orienting water molecules so that they follow ice rules.
+This algorithm can be applied only to defect-free ice.
+The algorithm runs in the following steps.
+  1. First, based on the distances between neighboring molecules, the structure of the hydrogen-bond network is represented by an undirected graph.
+  2. The undirected graph is then tiled with cycles.
+That is, we draw a number of cycles in the network so that all edges belong to only one of the cycles.
+  3. By directing each cycle, we can immediately obtain a directed graph that satisfies the ice rule.
+We can choose two orientations for each cycle, so that the total polarization of the entire system is as small as possible.
+  4. In rare cases, complete depolarization may not be possible.
+In such cases, it is depolarized in Stage 4.

+## Faster, faster, faster.

+Combinations of the new algorithm and other improvements in coding, the process time of GenIce2 is about five times faster than that of GenIce1.

+## Colaboratory-ready!

+Now GenIce2 works on the [Google Colaboratory!](https://colab.research.google.com/github/vitroid/GenIce/blob/genice2/test.ipynb)

+## New ices

+Many new ice structures are added.

 # References